36-Month Chronic Illness Living Benefits: How 'Payable Over 36 Months' Works in Practice

 For the full living benefits overview (chronic vs terminal), start here: https://www.careproinsurance.com/term-life-insurance-with-living-benefits

-Disclaimer: Educational information only.
+Educational material; not to be relied upon as legal, tax, or medical advice.
 Not medical, legal, or tax advice.
 Rider availability, definitions, limits, and calculations vary by policy and state.
-Quotes are estimates; final terms depend on underwriting and the issued contract.
+Don't treat quoted numbers as locked in; underwriting has the final say on pricing.

 Frequently Asked Questions